post_apocalypse_story/02-Unlikely_Encounter-Annie...

 <span class="quote speech">How?</span><br />

-impossible for a long time but they made it work just before the
+It was thought to be impossible but they made it work just before the

 apocalypse happened.</span>